Apprentice FAQs

 After you pass your apprenticeship, you will get certificates to show that you have achieved the qualification.

 The duration of an apprenticeship depends on the programme you choose and the level of the apprenticeship.
-A Level 3 apprenticeship takes 12-15 months to complete, whilst a Level 4 apprenticeship can typically take 18-21 months.
+A Level 3 Apprenticeship takes up to 15 months to complete, whilst a Level 4 Apprenticeship can typically take between 20 – 23 months.

-The National Apprenticeship Minimum Wage is currently £4.81 per hour (as of April 2022).
+The National Apprentice Minimum Wage is currently £6.40 per hour (as of April 2024).
 Your exact wage will depend on the vacancy you apply for and is decided by your employer.

 At Baltic Apprenticeships, we have signed the Apprentice Decent Wage Pledge, and actively promote higher wages for apprentices.
 Many of our employers pay their apprentices more than the National Apprenticeship Minimum Wage.